Table of Contents

 Social anxiety disorder is the strong and persistent fear of an interpersonal situation where one must interact with others.
 The fear is usually related to the anticipation of embarrassment.

 Specific phobias are strong and persistent fears of a certain object or situation.
 The fear response is induced only when the object or situation is present.

 Agoraphobia is defined as the fear of being alone in a public place because the patient is afraid if he or she experiences a panic attack, they will not be able to find an exit quickly.

 Social anxiety disorder or social phobia

 The diagnostic criteria for specific phobias are the same as for social phobia but the main difference is in the stimulus that induces the fear.
-The stimuli in specific phobia can be flying, heights, certain animals, receiving and injection or seeing blood.
+The stimuli in specific phobia can be flying, heights, certain animals, receiving an injection or seeing blood.
 Fear of animals can be specified in the diagnosis.
-Fear of heights is known as acrophobia, whereas fear of blood and injections can be diagnosed as fear of needles or invasive medical procedures.
+A fear of heights is known as acrophobia, whereas fear of blood and injections can be diagnosed as a fear of needles or invasive medical procedures.
 Most patients with specific phobias have multiple fears.

-Patients with agoraphobia show marked fear and anxiety of at least two of the following:
+Patients with agoraphobia show a marked fear and anxiety of at least two of the following: